menu

 Grays Ferry is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

 Grays Ferry real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Grays Ferry neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Grays Ferry neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics